Game Preview: Condors v Roadrunners, 7 p.m.

 KEEP IT CLOSE

-Eight of the last nine games, and 10 of the last 12 games, have been decided by a goal.
-Overall, the Condors are 13-4-6-3 in one-goal games.
+Nine of the last 10 games, and 11 of the last 13 games, have been decided by a goal.
+Overall, the Condors are 13-5-6-3 in one-goal games.

 GOOD FIRSTS